FabianoManetti/fire_extinguishing_prediction/README.md

 For our classification project, we decided to test the following machine learning models: **Nayve Bayes**, **Logistic Regression**, **Random Forest** and **Adaboost**.

 For our first running, we considered all the predictor features from the dataset, which were trained across a 5-fold-cross validation method (in order to avoid randomness of evaluation).
-Since the range among the features is relatively similar, we opted to **not normalize or scale** the data.
+Since the range among the features was relatively similar, we opted to **not normalize or scale** the data.

 # Evaluating the models